 MAJONZI (SWAHILI) – GRIEF OR DEEP SORROW

-We have created The Majonzi Fund to provide small grants to help families, work colleagues, community groups so they can organise memorial events for BAME individuals who have died as a result of covid19.
+*provide small grants to help families, colleagues, community and faith groups so they can organise memorial events for B.A.M.E individuals who lost their lives during the covid-19 pandemic.

-We are still fundraising to have a large grant pool.
-Please donate to our GoFundMe page
+We are still fundraising so Please donate to the GoFundMe page

 National Grief Awareness Week 2nd – 8th Dec 2020

 The Majonzi Bereavement Fund team participated in National Grief Awareness Week.
 The week long programme of events is driven by The Good Grief Trust, the UK’s leading umbrella charity that brings all bereavement services, support organisations and helplines together.

 Julia Samuel “it isn’t the circumstances of the death that will predict a positive or negative outcome, it is the support they get at the time and after the death This is the key component to anybody finding a way to rebuild their life.”